 - Develop and deliver a culminating product that responds to the Bertha Challenge question

 - Participate in two virtual meetings per month, and occasionally facilitate these meetings

 It is important to find creative and scalable ways to expose and build wider awareness and critical thinking.
 The centerpiece of this Fellowship program is the work Fellows will produce to communicate their Bertha Challenge findings to a specified audience.

 We want Fellows to learn from each other's work.
-In addition to delivering the final projects to the target audience, all final projects must be presented to the rest of the cohort.
-Projects presented must be open source and in English.
-If translation is needed, this cost must be included in Fellow’s project budgets.
+In addition to delivering the final work to the target audience, all work must be presented to the rest of the cohort.
+Projects presented must be publicly and freely available, and in English.
+If translation is needed, this cost can be included in Fellow’s project budgets.

 If you are invited to interview, you will be asked to deliver a short presentation on your proposed project.

 All applicants must submit:

 - A brief resume/CV in English of no more than three pages

 - A list of 2-4 referees including name, relationship to applicant and contact details

 - A signed Memorandum of Understanding (MoU) from your prospective host organization – including commensurate salary and any benefits provided.